The left heart and exact hull of an additive regular category: Abstract

 Quasi-abelian categories are abundant in functional analysis and representation theory.
 It is known that a quasi-abelian category $\EE$ is a cotilting torsionfree class of an abelian category.
 In fact, this property characterizes quasi-abelian categories.
 This ambient abelian category is derived equivalent to the category $\EE$, and can be constructed as the heart $\mathcal{LH}(\EE)$ of a $t$-structure on the bounded derived category $\Db(\EE)$ or as the localization of the category of monomorphisms in $\EE.$

 However, there are natural examples of categories in functional analysis which are not quasi-abelian, but merely one-sided quasi-abelian or even weaker.
 Examples are the category of $\operatorname{LB}$-spaces or the category of complete Hausdorff locally convex spaces.
 In this paper, we consider additive regular categories as a generalization of quasi-abelian categories that covers the aforementioned examples.
-These categories can be characterized as pre-torsionfree subcategories of abelian categories.
+Additive regular categories can be characterized as those subcategories of abelian categories which are closed under subobjects.

 As for quasi-abelian categories, we show that such an ambient abelian category of an additive regular category $\EE$ can be found as the heart of a $\operatorname{t}$-structure on the bounded derived category $\Db(\EE)$, or as the localization of the category of monomorphisms of $\EE$.
 In our proof of this last construction, we formulate and prove a version of Auslander's formula for additive regular categories.